 Revolutions throughout the sixties have made a good ground for fashion trends to bloom in the ‘70s.
 The more “calm” decade has allowed people to turn more to themselves.
 From the point of fashion, it was the year of diversities.

 Women have gained their rights and became a big part of the workforce wearing pantsuits and more masculine looking wear.
 Moreover, they were also wearing skirts of any length along with the popularized mini skirt.
 Jeans have become a universally loved piece of clothing among all genders and ages.
 Bell bottoms were also very popular, along with oversized jackets, men’s vintage clothing, sweaters, and pleated pants.
-You can check out one of our favourite websites Soinyou for some amazing men’s vintage clothes.

 It was the decade of creativity.
 Music stars were very eccentric, pushing boundaries with new and unique styles.